-What should I discuss with my health care provider before taking alemtuzumab (Campath)?
+What should I discuss with my health care provider before receiving alemtuzumab (Campath)?

-You should not receive this medication if you are allergic to alemtuzumab, or if you have:
+You should not receive alemtuzumab if you are allergic to it.

-- if you are allergic to mouse or hamster proteins.
+- if you are allergic to mouse or hamster proteins; or

 It is not known whether alemtuzumab passes into breast milk or if it could harm a nursing baby.
-Do not breast-feed a baby while you are receiving alemtuzumab and for at least 3 months after your treatment ends.
+You should not breast-feed while you are receiving alemtuzumab.

 How is alemtuzumab given (Campath)?

-Alemtuzumab is given as an injection through a needle placed into a vein.
+Alemtuzumab is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion, and can take up to 2 hours to complete.
+Alemtuzumab must be given slowly, and the IV infusion can take up to up to 2 hours to complete.

-Tell your doctor if you have stopped using alemtuzumab for longer than 7 days for any reason.
-You may need to restart the medication at a lower dose.
+If you have stopped receiving alemtuzumab for longer than 7 days for any reason, you may need to restart the medication at a lower dose.